Serbia's Kolarov the difference-maker in win over Costa Rica | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

+The Serbia captain's left-footed strike proved to be the difference in a 1-0 victory over Costa Rica on Sunday at the World Cup.
+It came two days after Ronaldo scored a similar goal to give Portugal a 3-3 draw with Spain.

+"It was an amazing goal," Costa Rica defender Bryan Oviedo said of Kolarov's effort.
+"Maybe two out 10 balls will go in like that."

-After David Guzman was handed a yellow card, Kolarov curled the ensuing free kick over the wall.
-Costa Rica goalkeeper Keylor Navas, who plays for Real Madrid, couldn't reach it.
+After Costa Rica midfielder David Guzman was handed a yellow card, Kolarov stepped up and curled his shot over the wall and into the net in the 56th minute.
+Keylor Navas, the Costa Rica goalkeeper who plays for Real Madrid, stretched but couldn't stop the swerving ball.

+It was the third free kick goal so far at the World Cup: Russia midfielder Aleksandr Golovin had one in stoppage time in the 5-0 tournament opener against Saudi Arabia and Ronaldo capped his hat trick against Spain with the other.

+"We knew that set pieces were our forte," said Kolarov, who now plays for Roma after a stint with Manchester City.
+"We practiced them on the training ground.
+I practiced set pieces, and this was enough for three points."

-Serbia, which missed out on the 2014 tournament, had the early advantage in a tough group that includes five-time champion Brazil and Switzerland.
+The victory gave the Serbians the early advantage in a tough Group E, which also includes five-time champion Brazil and Switzerland.

-After a scoreless first half, Navas fought off a barrage of challenges to open the second with the boisterous Costa Rican fans cheering him on at Samara Arena.
+"It's especially important that we have three points in the bag," Kolarov said.
+"The match against Switzerland is going to be the most difficult one.
+Of course we want to win.
+Let's see what the game brings.
+There's not much time to celebrate.
+We will celebrate, but up to a point.
+Not excessively."

-The final moments of the match were marked by a squabble on the sidelines as Nemanja Matic got into a tussle with a Costa Rican coach.
+The final moments of the match were marked by a squabble on the sidelines as Nemanja Matic got into a tussle with a Costa Rican assistant.
 Players from both teams rushed toward the scrum but it was quickly diffused.
+Video replay was also used late in the match to determine if Aleksandar Prijovic should be given a red card.
+He was given a yellow.

-The Ticos were the surprise of the last World Cup, sweeping through to the quarter-finals in Brazil before being ousted by the Netherlands on penalties.
+The Ticos were the surprise of the last World Cup, reaching the quarter-finals in Brazil before being ousted by the Netherlands on penalties.
 It was the furthest the small Central American nation had advanced in soccer's premier tournament.

-But there was some uncertainty surrounding the Ticos after a pair of friendly losses heading into the World Cup, including a 4-1 rout by Belgium a week ago.
+But there was some uncertainty surrounding the team after a pair of friendly losses heading into the World Cup, including a 4-1 rout by Belgium a week ago.

-Serbia coach Mladen Krstajic, who replaced Slavoljub Muslin last year, put together a veteran defence with Kolarov, who plays for Roma, and former Chelsea player Branislav Ivanovic.
-Also included were Manchester United midfielder Matic, and Sergej Milinkovic-Savic, who had an apparent falling out with Muslin but was brought to Russia by Krstajic.

-The opening half between Costa Rica and Serbia was back and forth from the start: Aleksandar Mitrovic's header missed the target in the opening minute and moments later Marco Urena's angled shot for Costa Rica was saved in the left corner by Vladimir Stojkovic.
+"The Serbians did their homework very well," Costa Rica coach Oscar Ramirez said.
+"We tried to pressure them.
+And I think it was a tight match.
+We should have capitalized on our opportunities the same way they did."

 Comments